Where do I begin?

 - Regularly keep in touch throughout your journey.

-- Tell you about our community through phone calls and mailings.
+- Tell you about our community through phone calls, texts, and emails.

-- Invite you to visit the monastery for a Come & See Weekend/Week.
+- Invite you to visit the monastery for a Come & See Weekend/Week or a Monastic Experience.

 - Provide prayer support by matching you with a Sister Prayer Partner.